 - The Turning Tide features a businessman who passes data about convoys to the enemy, and then makes sure his own ships on the convoys are not carrying nearly as many goods as they are supposed to.

-- The James Bond novel The Spy Who Loved Me was about Bond preventing the owners of a small hotel from burning it down to collect the insurance and seducing a member of the hotel staff (hence the title).
+- The James Bond novel The Spy Who Loved Me was about Bond preventing the owners of a small hotel from burning it down to collect the insurance.
+He also seduces a member of the hotel staff, hence the title.

 - Ant And Dec, in a Bill And Ben The Flowerpot Men pastiche on SM:TVLive, attempt to commit insurance fraud, but it is rumbled.

 - The 1970s detective series Banacek (George Peppard) dealt exclusively with insurance fraud.

 - Several episodes of CSI have this sort of thing as the ultimate motivation for deaths the team investigate.
 It's almost always played for tragedy, since the CSIs uncovering the true nature of the situations almost always means that someone made the ultimate sacrifice for nothing.